moseschmiedel/bachelor-thesis/text/thesis.typ

 === Conditional compilation
 As described earlier, the firmware of the Anchor node and the End node differ because they both fulfill different tasks in the localization system.
-Despite there differences these also share some similarities especially in the way the both process incoming and outcoming communication data via LoRa.
+Despite their differences these also share some similarities especially in the way the both process incoming and outgoing communication data via LoRa.
 To avoid unnecessary code duplication both the firmware for the Anchor node and for the End node share the same codebase and node type specific code sections are conditionally included upon compilation depending on which device type was selected via preprocessor macros.
 For this purpose there are three macro definitions which must be configured when compiling the firmware.